Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisOperationalization.md

 ## 3. Image Creation

-Edit the conda_dependencies.yml to contain only the following content:
+Edit the conda_dependencies.yml to contain only the following dependencies:
-name: project_environment

 ```
 dependencies: